Pound Of Pasta

 • 8 oz dry → 22–26 oz cooked

 The exact number depends on shape, cooking time, and how much water you drain.
-But al dente pasta holds less water than overcooked.
+Al dente pasta holds less water than overcooked.
 Ridged shapes trap more sauce and more cooking water in their grooves.

 Volume Change

 Dry pasta roughly doubles in volume.
-Around 8 cups.
-Short shapes vary more — penne goes from ~4.5 cups dry to ~9 cups cooked.
-Which means cooked?
 Because of that, one pound of dried spaghetti fills about 4 cups dry.
+Cooked?
+Short shapes vary more — penne goes from ~4.That said, around 8 cups.
+5 cups dry to ~9 cups cooked.
 Farfalle, with its wings, expands even more.

 Fresh vs. Dried Weight